chaostoolkit/chaostoolkit-documentation/sources/drivers/aws.md

 | **Return**              | mapping |

 Deregister a given ECS container.
-Becareful that tasks handled by this instance will remain orphan.
+Be careful that tasks handled by this instance will remain orphan.

 **Signature:**